CommonAccord/Cmacc-Org/Doc/G/IACCM-Agt-MasterServices-CmA/Form/MSA/Deep14.md

 /=This is a deeper version of the outline.
 It has grouped many sections as subsections, has a "variables" section up front and has moved the rest of the definitions to the back of the agreement.
+(Click on "1" above to see the outline by itself.)

-Model.Root={sec}
+ShowMe1={sec}

 Interprete.Sec=<span class="sec-ti">Interpretation</span><ol><li>{Def.Sec}<li>{Construe.Sec}</ol>